-Areva, a Silicon Valley-based company has unveiled what the company claims are the world’s first 3D printed truly unibody bikes.
-Launched under its newly created brand Superstrata, the two bikes Superstrata Terra and Superstrata Ion are touted as the first 3D printed unibody bikes manufactured using industrial-grade carbon fiber composite material.
+Arevo, a Silicon Valley-based company has unveiled what the company claims are the world’s first 3D printed truly unibody bikes.
+Launched under its newly created brand Superstrata, the two bikes Superstrata Terra and Superstrata Ion are touted as the first 3D printed unibody carbon fiber composite bike manufactured using industrial-grade carbon fiber composite material.

 The Superstrata Terra is a lightweight bicycle custom-built for various riding styles whereas the Superstrata Ion is a lightweight e-bike that comes with a 250W motor.
 Both the bikes are manufactured in a unibody thermoplastic carbon fiber.
 In other words, the bikes are manufactured as a single continuous piece against traditional bikes which are welded together from different pieces.